-- ZIP Reader (Windows) (free download offered by the PKWARE corporation) - SecureZIP® for Mac or Windows (free evaluation and licensed/fee software offered by the PKWARE corporation) - WinZip (Windows) (evaluation and fee versions offered by the WinZip corporation) - Stuffit Expander® (Mac) (free evaluation and licensed/fee software offered by Smith Micro corporation) - 3) Unzip each of the compressed, encrypted data-related files using the same password and third-party zip utility method.
+- ZIP Reader (Windows) (free download offered by the PKWARE corporation) - 7-Zip© (Windows) (free download offered by 7-Zip) - SecureZIP® for Mac or Windows (free evaluation and licensed/fee software offered by the PKWARE corporation) - WinZip (Windows) (evaluation and fee versions offered by the WinZip corporation) - Stuffit Expander® (Mac) (free evaluation and licensed/fee software offered by Smith Micro corporation) - Unzip each of the compressed, encrypted data-related files using the same password and third-party zip utility method.
 This will place the data-related ASCII files in this same directory by default.